sharmaabhishekk/sharmaabhishekk.github.io/_projects/player_roles_clustering.md

 Hopefully, this post was helpful in some manner!
 I had a lot of fun working through it.
 Huge thanks to Michael himself for allowing me to do this plus always patiently helping me with all the questions I had.
 Also shout out to Sushruta and Maram for reading an earlier version of this draft. :heart:

-For any kind of feedback(suggestions/questions) about this post or the code, feel free to reach out to me on Twitter or drop me a mail(the former is always faster though).
+For any kind of feedback(suggestions/questions) about this post or the code, feel free to reach out to me on Twitter or drop me a mail(the former is always faster).